samsura89/refrigeration_model/README.md

 # Shortcomings/ Scope for improvement:
 1. Fully automate the training pipeline - I was only able to automate the compressor-turned-on durations given door opening lengths and temperature differences, while I individually trained the probability durations for each uuid's door open length

-2. Investigate LSTM for better time-series prediction

-3. Use facebook's prophet package for timeseries prediction

-4. The energy predictions were off, because the doors could be modelled much much better, and the compressor model was overfitted (in the time constraints, I could manage to only analyze the uuid "09ac4a10-7e8e-40f3-a327-1f93a5cf2383")
+2. The model was overfitted for one of the uuid, and did not transfer well across the others.
+Predictions could not be obtained for one of the uuid.
+The energy predictions were off, because the doors could be modelled much much better, and the compressor model was overfitted (in the time constraints, I could manage to only analyze the uuid "09ac4a10-7e8e-40f3-a327-1f93a5cf2383")

+3. Investigate LSTM for better time-series prediction

+4. Use facebook's prophet package for timeseries prediction

+5. A few more hours would have ensured better results, because the whole pipeline is kind of in place.